 We were at a lab meeting one day about a year after the hire when The Gaffer had a bioinformatic insight!
 She didn't really speak the language, because even in her halcyon days at the bench she'd had no experience with computers, but she made a good enough stab at articulating the germ of her idea.
 This tender sprout was instantly drenched in cold water by the new compute-chap who was smart, confident and ambitious.
 He explained patiently and in some detail why such an idea was going to be a total bust.
 The Gaffer absorbed all this, shrugged, and the meeting moved on.
 The best way to have a good idea is to have lots of ideas.-(Linus Pauling) after all.

 P. V. Subrahmanyan Chandrasekhar - for starters.
 But there's also the fact that ideas are brought to light by bouncing them about between people, and then no one person owns them.
-Also it takes time to absorb new information and we always re-write history so that we come out looking a little better and a little brighter than we are seen by other others who are re-writing history to their own self-boosting agenda.
+Also it takes time to absorb new information and we always re-write history so that we come out looking a little better and a little brighter in our own estimation than we are seen by other others who are also re-writing history to their own self-boosting agenda.
 I've had three original ideas in thirty years of research.
 One of them came in the course of a conversation with two graduate students.
 I wish that talk had been recorded (no webcams back then) because I've a sneaking suspicion that the core of the idea came from one of the students and I just adopted it.
-A bit like Pallas Athene springing fully armed from the head of Zeus - it doesn't really happen like that.
+A bit like Pallas Athene springing fully armed from the head of Zeus [above L on a vase] - it doesn't really happen like that.